Anne-Katrin Purkiss

 She compiled photographic records of the restoration of the Watts Gallery in Compton, Surrey, between 2008 and 2011, J.M.W.
 Turner’s House Sandycombe Lodge in Twickenham, London, from 2016 to 2017 and Gainsborough's House in Sudbury, Suffolk, from 2014 to 2022.

 Her early work includes a large number of photographs of her childhood and youth in the GDR (East Germany) which is catalogued in the Deutsche Nationalbibliothek (German National Library).

 She works primarily in black-and-white, using available light and Hasselblad.

 Works in public collections

 There are over 100 photographic portraits by Purkiss in the National Portrait Gallery collection including portraits of Denis Thatcher, Enoch Powell, Simon Rattle and Georg Solti.
-Her work is also held in the collections of the Library of the Royal Academy of Arts, the Royal Society, London, the Henry Moore Institute, Leeds, the New Hall Art Collection, University of Cambridge, the Ingram Collection, in the archive of TATE, the National Art Library and the library of Yale Centre for British Art.
+Her work is also held in the collections of the Royal Academy of Arts, the Royal Society, London, the Henry Moore Institute, Leeds, the New Hall Art Collection, University of Cambridge, the Ingram Collection, in the archive of TATE, the National Art Library, the library of Yale Centre for British Art, Pallant House Gallery, Walsall Art Gallery and the Royal College of Art.